operator-framework/operator-lifecycle-manager/doc/design/operator-bundle.md

 * API(s) provided and required.
 * Related images.

-An `Operator Bundle` is built as scratch (non-runnable) container image that contains operator manifests and specific metadata in designated directories inside the image.
+An `Operator Bundle` is built as a scratch (non-runnable) container image that contains operator manifests and specific metadata in designated directories inside the image.
 Then, it can be pushed and pulled from an OCI-compliant container registry.
 Ultimately, an operator bundle will be used by [Operator Registry](https://github.com/operator-framework/operator-registry) and [Operator-Lifecycle-Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager) to install an operator in OLM-enabled clusters.

 ### Bundle Annotations